danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 One of the difficulties is how to build a politics into this.
 Jane Bennett’s *Vibrant Matter* is one such attempt to take a political position on more-than-human assemblages that question human (too often male) sovereignty over the world, even including the agency of food in the chapter "Edible Matter".[^Bennett] The aim, she writes "is to articulate a vibrant materiality that runs alongside and inside humans to see how analyses of political events might change if we gave the force of things more due".[^Bennett2] She is partly drawing on the work of Bruno Latour here, and his idea of *actants*, a phrase which emphasises an *assemblage*, a coming together of complex, diverse, and interlinking agencies locked into uncertain relations.[^Latour] Objects have become things again, as Latour puts it.

 If we extend this to ideas of operating systems, even society as Latour does, then questions arise as to how best facilitate the production of objects, and their actions.
 Free and open source software production, for instance, rests on certain principles of distribution and mutual exchange of its objects, as does the ways that computational objects interact in programming environments.
-There's a politics here in the way that objscets operate in computational and democratic models of decision-making and representation.
+There's a politics here in the way that objects operate in computational and cultural models of decision-making and representation.
 Matthew Fuller and Andrew Goffey suggest that this object-oriented modeling of the world is a socialtechnical practice, "compressing and abstracting relations operative at different scales of reality, composing new forms of agency",[^FullerGoffey] an agency that lies across the computational and material arrangement of everyday encounters.

-////////
+/// the politics of this movement between abstract and concrete reality //

 where they move between abstract and concrete states.

 Computerized objects produce a different perspective that affect how we perceive the world.
 Who design the objects?
 We are indeed entering the mind of the programmer/designer who has their own worldview.
 Game may be a good example especially the apparent persistent sexualisation of female characters.
 The cultural implication is significant if we aware how much we interact with various objects, even just simply buttons, sliders, check boxes and each of the object has it own affordances and agency.

-/// the politics of this movement between abstract and concrete reality // [g: not sure if it is good to incorporate item 1 and 2 below but i think the idea of class from history - PD and workers union may be a good way to link with your marx + abstraction with the notion of class struggle ? /w]
+[g: not sure if it is good to incorporate item 1 and 2 below but i think the idea of class from history - PD and workers union may be a good way to link with your marx + abstraction with the notion of class struggle ? /w]

 - about working class and hireachy? but it is more than just create for efficiency.
 It is created with the perspective of participatory design in the context of utopia project that works with workers' union to "bring technical process closer to non-specialist understanding" (Fuller and Goffey 2017 + Andersen and Pold's metainterface) > re-use of code and operation: "it saves time and effort to be able to write the code once and re-use it in different programs" (Fuller and Goffey 2017).
 - Epistemologies
 - marx + abstraction
+- abstract labout and living labour
+- The Real Subsumption of Subjectivity by Capital > Real Subsumption > The Fragment on Machines
 - cooking and coding with class struggle (food and recipes, cultural difference)

 ## Mini_Exercise[5]: Games with objects